Vietnamese firms invest 183 million USD abroad

-Hanoi (VNA) – Vietnamese firms invested 183 million USD in overseas projects in the first five months of this year, according to the Foreign Investment Agency (FIA) under the Ministry of Planning and Investment.
+Vietnamese firms invested 183 million USD in overseas projects in the first five months of this year, according to the Ministry of Planning and Investment.

 Of these projects, 55 were newly registered with a combined capital of 98.3 million USD, meanwhile 84.8 million USD was added to the 14 pre-existing projects.